Token Sale

 Wind Energy in Switzerland

-By the end of 2021, Switzerland had 42 large wind turbines in operation with a total rated power of 87 MW.
-These turbines produced 146 GWh of electricity in 2021.
+By the end of 2022, Switzerland had 41 large wind turbines with a total rated power of 87 MW in operation.
+These turbines collectively produced 153 GWh of electricity throughout the year.
+Additionally, a new wind farm with a capacity of 14 MW is under construction and will be commissioned in 2023.

 00